 On 15 July 2015, Falcon announced the spudding of the Kalala S-1 well in the Beetaloo Basin, Australia.
 Kalala S-1 is the first of Falcon's fully funded and uncapped, 2015 three well drilling and evaluation programme in the Beetaloo Basin.
-The 2015 three well programme is the commencement of a nine well exploration and appraisal programme planned from 2015 to 2018.

-Kalala S-1 is targeting the Middle Velkerri formation to assess hydrocarbon saturation and reservoir quality.
-It is located within exploration permit 98, with access from the existing Carpentaria Highway, and will be drilled to a total depth of approximately 2,800 meters.
-Rig 185, an ATS 400 has been commissioned from Saxon Energy Services Australia Pty.
+Kalala S-1 targeted the Middle Velkerri formation to assess hydrocarbon saturation and reservoir quality.
+It is located within exploration permit 98, with access from the existing Carpentaria Highway.
+Rig 185, an ATS 400 was commissioned from Saxon Energy Services Australia Pty.
 Ltd, a Schlumberger company.
-It is estimated that drilling will take approximately 35 to 50 days.